GeliXav/FlightService/README.md

 # Flights PowerUs 🛫

-This repository contains a service to fetch flights from multiple sources.
-It will merge flights and remove duplicates.
+This repository hosts a service designed to retrieve flight information from various sources.
+The service consolidates flight data from these sources, eliminating duplicates in the process.

-You can find the routing in `flight.controller.ts` ` GET /flights`.
+You can locate the routing for accessing flight data in flight.controller.ts, specifically under the `GET /flights` endpoint.

-The FlightService then contains the logic for fetching data and removing duplicates.
-If one of the provider we fetch data to is down, we then return empty for the data it should provide.
+The `FlightService` encapsulates the logic responsible for fetching flight data and handling duplicate removal.
+In case any of the data providers used for fetching flights are unavailable, the service gracefully returns empty data for the affected provider.

 ## Installation and running the app